manojtpillai/kubuculum/README.md

 should have kubectl set up to work against said kubernetes cluster.
-Since the benchmarks are storage focused, the kubernetes cluster should either have a default storageclass, or a storageclass should be specified the input file (see below).
+Since the benchmarks are storage focused, the kubernetes cluster should either have a default storageclass, or a storageclass should be specified in the input file (see below).

 In addition, the access policy for the kubernetes cluster should allow the kubectl commands issued by the tool: create a namespace, list